SuperpoweredAI/sms-assistant/README.md

 - An API Gateway that will be how we can receive webhooks when new messages are sent to you Twilio phone number.
 - A simple key/value database table that maps phone numbers to model instances.
 This will ensure that each phone number is associated with its own chat history.
 - A Lambda function (triggered by a webhook sent to an API Gateway endpoint) that will take the incoming message and use the Superpowered.ai API `/models/{model_id}/instances/{instance_id}/get_response` endpoint to get an AI response to the message a user sent to your Twilio number.
+- A custom resource that will automatically set up webhooks so text messages sent to your Twilio number will trigger the API Gateway + Lambda endpoint.

 Things you'll need to do before you can deploy your AI SMS Assistant: